ARtoriouSs/dotfiles/scripts/README.md

 ## Explanations

 - [prepare_system.sh](prepare_system.sh) - prepare recently installed system.
 It will also execute all other scripts here.
 So don't run it if you don't need everithing.
+Should be run with sudo.
 - [create_symlinks.sh](create_symlinks.sh) - add symlinks for all dotfiles in this repo, so they can store in one place.
-- [create_dir_tree.sh](create_dir_tree.sh) - create some directories for convenience (like it's habitually for me).
+- [install_software.sh](install_software.sh) - Install some programmes.
+Should be run with sudo.
+- [configure_system.sh](configure_system.sh) - Set up some system settings.

 Other scripts install appropriate software and described in other READMEs